Public Safety Parking Services

 The Campus Parking Advisory Board is comprised of one graduate student, two academic students and one student from the College of Technology who are appointed by the ASISU President.
 One of these appointed students may meet with the Appeals Officer to review appeals on the Pocatello Campus.
 The ASISU Vice President Idaho Falls, at University Place, will sit on the Campus Parking Advisory Board.
 This student will hear University Place parking appeals.

 One academic faculty representative and one College of Technology faculty representative will be appointed by the Faculty/Senate.
-One classified (CEC) staff member, and one administrative member (COPE) will be appointed by their respective organizations.
+One representative from Staff Council will be appointed by that organization.
 One of these appointed members may meet with the Appeals Officer to review appeals.
 One staff member and one University of Idaho Faculty member will be appointed from University Place.
 The University of Idaho Faculty member will be appointed by the Dean of the University of Idaho.

 The Director of Public Safety, the Public Safety Management Assistant, and the ASISU President or his appointee, are non-voting, ex-officio members of the Parking Advisory Board.